HubSpot/oneforty-data/README.md

 -- tags - User-generated tags seperated by a comma.
 Free-form values.
 -- developer name - if known, the name of the app developer -- developer twitter - if known, the twitter handle of the app developer -- description - long form app description.
+Note that descriptions can have carridge-return/line-feed characters in them and some html tags.

 Many items have an accompanying icon (or logo) in the images/items directory.
 They are named like [item id]_[style].png where style is either "thumb" (100x100) or "original" (no fixed dimensions).